shikokuchuo/secretbase/README.md

 [![Ask
 DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/shikokuchuo/secretbase)

-Fast and memory-efficient streaming hash functions, binary encoding and serialization.
+Fast and memory-efficient streaming hash functions, binary/text encoding and serialization.

 Hashes strings and raw vectors directly.
 Stream hashes files which can be larger than memory, as well as in-memory objects through R’s